 - Tricia Homer, Executive Communications Coach & Dialogue Facilitator

-- Tonis Montes, Senior Program Assistant, United States Institute of Peace
+- Tonis Montes, Senior Program Specialist, United States Institute of Peace

 - Beatriz Montoya, Founder & Director, Asociación de Mujeres del Oriente Antioqueño